dnsimple/dnsimple-support/content/articles/setting-name-servers.markdown

     ![Enter name servers](/files/complete-name-server-change.png)

-1. Alternatively, instead of manually keying in the name server names, you can also click on <label>Add a name server set</label> to select a [name server set](/articles/name-server-sets).
+1. Instead of manually keying in the name server names, you can also click on <label>Add a name server set</label> to select a [name server set](/articles/name-server-sets).

     ![Add a name server set](/files/domain-delegation-add-name-server-set.png)